-Founder of the village and their main ancestor who built the village some 100 years ago, was a man called Empu Maro.
+Founder of the village was a man called Empu Maro.
 Today, the inhabitants are his 18th generation descendants.

-Wae Rebo’s main characteristics are their unique houses, which they call Mbaru Niang that are tall and conical in shape and are completely covered in lontar thatch from its rooftop down to the ground.
+Wae Rebo’s main characteristics are their unique houses, which they call Mbaru Niang.
+Those are tall and conical in shape and are completely covered in lontar thatch from its rooftop down to the ground.
 It appears that at one time such kind of houses were quite common to the region.
-But today, it is only this village that continues to maintain the typical Manggarai traditional house, without which these unique houses would have been completely fazed out.
+But today, it is only this village that continues to maintain the typical Manggarai traditional house.

-The house has five levels, each level designated for a specific purpose.
-The first level, called lutur or tent, are the living quarters of the extended family.
-The second level, called lobo, or attic, is set aside to store food and goods, the third level called lentar is to store seeds for the next harvest, the fourth level called lempa rae is reserved for food stocks in case of draught, and the fifth and top level, called hekang kode, which is held most sacred, is to place offerings for the ancestors.
+The third level called lentar is to store seeds for the next harvest.
+The fourth level called lempa rae is reserved for food stocks in case of draught.
+And the fifth and top level, called hekang kode, which is held most sacred, is to place offerings for the ancestors.

 One special ceremonial house is the community building where members of the entire clan gather for ceremonies and rituals.
 They are predominantly Catholic but still adhere to old beliefs.
 In this house are stored the sacred heirloom of drums and gongs.

-With a small population of around 1,200 inhabitants only, the village comprises 7 houses.
-The staple diet of villagers is cassava and maize, but around the village they plant coffee, vanilla, and cinnamon which they sell in the market, located some 15 km. away from the village.
-Lately, however, Wae Rebo has grown in popularity as a tourist destination for international ecotourism enthusiasts, and this has added to the economic welfare of the village.
+However, Wae Rebo is popular as a tourist destination for international ecotourism enthusiasts.
+And it is good for the economic welfare of the village.
 The people of Wae Rebo warmly welcome visitors who wish to see their village and experience their simple traditional life.

-Interesting Things you need to know about Wae Rebo in Flores
+Interesting Things you need to know about Wae Rebo Village

 Here are few interesting things you need to know about Wae Rebo.

-Wae Rebo Village is included in the list of the highest villages in Indonesia.
-Located at an altitude of 1,200 meters above sea level (masl), Wae Rebo is often decorated with a thin fog every morning.
-This thin fog will slowly descend from the surrounding hills and cover the entire village with fog.
-Because of its location at this altitude, to reach Wae Rebo Village you have to do trekking for two to three hours through quite difficult terrain.
-It is recommended to hire a guide service as a guide and also try to spend the night at Wae Rebo in addition to enjoying its beauty longer, also to save energy for trekking again the next day.
+Wae Rebo Village is in the list of the highest villages in Indonesia.
+It is at an altitude of 1,200 meters above sea level (masl).
+Wae Rebo is often decorated with a thin fog every morning that slowly descend from the surrounding hills and cover the entire village.

 The Village with Seven Main Houses